Originally posted April 11, 2022

-Under typical circumstances, anyone who has sustained injuries in a car accident has the right to file a lawsuit against the people responsible for the accident.
+Under typical circumstances, anyone who has sustained injuries in a car accident due to someone else’s negligence has the right to file a lawsuit against the people responsible for the accident.
 This type of case is known as a personal injury claim.

 Every state has different rules and limitations regarding car accidents and personal injury cases, and some states have more complex rules than others.
-Learn about the regulations and statutes of limitations for automobile accidents in Utah and find out how much time you have to file a claim.
+Read on to learn about the regulations and statutes of limitations for automobile accidents in Utah and find out how much time you have to file a claim.

 What Is a Statute of Limitations?